Survival Fishing Tin

 Survival Fishing Tin Assembled

 As we eat, breathe, and even sleep, we consume calories.
 When we are out in the backcountry doing chores, even if setting up an emergency camp, we are naturally consuming a lot more calories.
 That being said, not replenishing those calories will take a toll.
-Add cold weather into the mix, and things get a lot worse as feeding helps the body with thermal regulation.
+Add cold weather into the mix, and things get a whole lot worse as feeding helps the body with thermal regulation.

 Components of the Survival Fishing Tin